 You are not bound by the “Admit/Deny/Neither Admit Nor Deny” format of answering a pleading when you respond to a motion in an Illinois divorce.

 You can respond to a motion any way that you would like.
-A narrative form, easy to read, memo would better communicate your position than some derivative list of responses to your opponent’s individual allegations.
-A memo response allows you to quote case law (like I do in these articles) and even attach the case law highlighted for further reference by the judge.
+A narrative form, easy to read, counter-motion would better communicate your position than some derivative list of responses to your opponent’s individual allegations.
+A narrative response allows you to quote case law (like I do in these articles) and even attach the case law highlighted for further reference by the judge.
 Not surprisingly, this is usually more compelling reading than the actual motion that’s being replied to.
 More importantly, responding in narrative form and not admit/deny response signals to the judge that you understand this is a motion NOT a pleading.

 Most human brains do not process communication as the substance of the communication.
 Most human brains simply view the communication as a signal that the communicator is more likely right than not.